jgbarah/aframewiki/en/pages/ar.md

 ## A-Frame AR
 This is a tiny, relatively unknown demo library, but it does seem to accomplish what may be most desired--simple integration of 6dof AR utilizing the WebXR spec with A-Frame.
 I haven't seen anyone talk about this other than one of the authors on his [blog post](https://jsantell.com/web-ar-prototypes/), but the demos appear to be working.

+## MindAR.js
+MindAR is an opensource web augmented reality library which is compatible with A-Frame and Three.Js.
+It has solid supports Image Tracking and Face Tracking.
+To learn more visit its [GitHub page](https://github.com/hiukim/mind-ar-js).

+## Martins.js
+MARTINS.js is a GPU-accelerated Augmented Reality engine for the web, which is compatible with Chrome, Edge, Firefox and Opera browsers.
+It supports mainly image tracking functionality.
+To learn more visit its [GitHub page](https://github.com/alemart/martins-js).

 ## Model Viewer
 For many simple cases (especially store-based concepts), the [Model Viewer library](https://modelviewer.dev/docs/#augmentedreality-attributes) will be a good solution to placing a model in AR.
 It falls back well on iOS devices.